 2020 was the year that “Zoom” went from a company name to part of our everyday vocabulary.

-Search interest in "Zoom" has experienced explosive growth over the last five years (160%).
+Search interest in "Zoom" experienced explosive growth in 2020.

 In fact, the New York Times named Zoom as one of the phrases that defined 2020.